daparker/checkvalve/README.md

 **Code Changes**
+- Made compatible with API 11+ (Honeycomb and above)
+  - Moved all network operations to background threads
+  - Created new classes to handle challenge response queries and RCON queries in the background
+- Increased the target SDK version to 19 (KitKat)
 - Completely changed the handling of database queries
   - `DatabaseProvider` instances are now opened and closed more cleanly
   - Cursors are only used within methods of the `DatabaseProvider` class
   - SQLite queries are now wrapped in `synchronized()` blocks
-- Made compatible with API 11+ (Android Honeycomb and above)
-  - Moved all network operations to background threads
-  - Created new classes to handle challenge response queries and RCON queries in the background
 - Eliminated the custom `MessageBox` class in favor of using standard `Toast` messages
 - Redesigned some UI elements
   - The *Manage Server List* screen looks better and is easier to use